Online Streaming Sites are on the rise now!

-An average Indian’s movie watching experience at home comprises of mainly 3 things: Drama, Action and Advertisements.
-For every 20 minutes of a movie show time, 5 minutes are spent on watching commercials prodding the viewer to buy a product in their next shopping trip or enticing young minds to spend on something they do not need.
+An average Indian movie watching experience at home comprises mainly 3 things: Drama, Action, and Advertisements.
+For every 20 minutes of movie showtime, 5 minutes are spent on watching commercials prodding the viewer to buy a product on their next shopping trip or enticing young minds to spend on something they do not need.
 Despite developing an immunity towards such extravagant commercials, the poor viewers don’t even get to watch the latest movies as per their liking.
 They have no choice but to watch what’s being shown by the channels.

-Then there is the smart TV generation, who download movies from the internet (mostly torrents) so they can have a full control over their movie watching experience, synced with their schedules and completely (well mostly if you are not streaming) advertisement free.
+Then there is the smart TV generation, who download movies from the internet (mostly torrents) so they can have full control over their movie-watching experience, synced with their schedules and completely (well mostly if you are not streaming) advertisement free.
 But they have to bear with another set of problems such as video quality, availability of torrent, or pay heavy ticket prices at a multiplex.

-- Uncensored content: If you are above 18, the censor board cannot make choices for you any more.
-With a high rate of censored content in movies, series and even songs, the viewers were left contemplating stuff ranging from words to complete plotlines.
+If you are above 18, the censor board cannot make choices for you anymore.
+With a high rate of censored content in movies, series, and even songs, the viewers were left contemplating stuff ranging from words to complete plotlines.
 Netflix has declared that it will show uncensored content with appropriate tags provided you declare your age at the time of signing up.
 For families with children below the age of 18 at home, Netflix is providing a parental control option so that parents can regulate TV standards for their kids themselves.

-- End of Piracy: With a wide range of videos available to view at a small price, it would definitely curb the largely persistent piracy practice to some extent.
+With a wide range of videos available to view at a small price, it would curb the largely persistent piracy practice to some extent.
 Maybe with stricter piracy laws in the Indian subcontinent, we could completely eradicate the issue.
 But as long as you get something for free, eh?

 We hope Netflix can offer the Indian viewer what it is promising and more so that we can boast to have been a part of the Indian television revolution.